 Animal owner considerations

-If a vet considers that, for example, an elderly or disabled pet owner would have difficulty in crushing and administering tablets which were the only form in which an authorised product was available, it would be unlikely that action would be taken if they concluded that medicine in tablet form were not appropriate in the circumstances, and alternatives in line with the Cascade were considered.
+The vet should take into account the owner of the animal when prescribing.
+For example, if a vet considers that an elderly or disabled pet owner would have difficulty in crushing and administering tablets which were the only form in which an authorised product was available, they could consider alternatives in line with the Cascade.

 Medicines commonly found around the home

 Sometimes a vet may judge there is a need to alleviate a pet’s discomfort until a home visit can be made or the animal brought to the surgery.
-It would be unlikely that action would be taken if in such circumstances a home remedy, e.g. antihistamine, were to be recommended.
-This means that in an emergency a vet could recommend that an animal owner could use a human medicine that the owner already has in their possession.
+It would be unlikely that action would be taken if in an emergency a vet recommended that an animal owner could use a human medicine that the owner already has in their possession (for example, antihistamine tablets).
 This does not mean a pet owner should be encouraged to go into a pharmacy and ask for a human medicine for their pet.

 By email, quote Use of the Cascade in the subject line to email@example.com